 - You can do development from the command line without IDE's.

-- Instead of make, you need to use ant.
+- Instead of make, you need to use a combination of ndk-build and ant.

 - GLESv1_CM is the OpenGL ES1 library to use.
 CM stands for COMMON and means that it uses floating point, not fixed point.